 Indicates engine oil pressure.
 The needle should stay in the normal operating range (between "L" and "H").
 If the needle falls below the normal range, stop the vehicle, turn off the engine and check the engine oil level.
 Add oil if needed.
-If the oil level is correct, have your vehicle checked at your dealership or by a qualified technician.
+If the oil level is correct, have your vehicle checked by your authorized dealer.

-Fuel gauge: Indicates

-approximately how much fuel is left in the fuel tank (when the ignition is in the ON position).
+Fuel gauge: Indicates approximately how much fuel is left in the fuel tank (when the ignition is in the ON position).
 The fuel gauge may vary slightly when the vehicle is in motion or on a grade.